 There are many forms of exercise and ways to bring movement into our lives, and yoga is just one of those forms available to us.
 It may not be for everyone but for me it is the only one that I have consistently maintained in my life and found truly encompasses every facet that makes up the human being - the body, the mind, the emotions and the soul.

 Yoga offers a number of benefits in addition to physical movement, most importantly yoga is meditation, it is about using this tool to bring stillness to the mind and reach a state of tranquillity.
 For many in western cultures' yoga is just physical exercise and even though many of us may start out doing yoga for the physical benefits it may with time become more than that.
-If you have ever experienced a state of flow, a state of just being, it is a wonderful feeling.
-It is this state of stillness, peace and calmness of the mind that brings me back to my practice and both challenges and encourages me to find it in every moment in life.
-If you’ve never felt or encountered this mental state of flow while doing yoga, it’s okay, because every yoga session is different and with regular practice it may appear.
+I have witnessed it to be an emotional and mental healer too in both myself and others.

 I was 12 years old, in a book shop, going through a pile of books and came across a Hatha yoga book which caught my attention.
 Without much convincing my mother bought me the book.
 I read through it from cover to cover and was fascinated by the exercises and the benefits it mentioned.
 I worked my way through the pages learning the various poses and sequences described.
 I found myself doing it every day and it is ever since then that I came to love it.
 Over the course of just a few weeks I had noticed how my reactions changed when provoked by other kids at school and that’s when I realized that yoga was in some way changing me from the inside.